cucSdatJ/music-dashboard/README.md

 # 🎵 Music Trend Dashboard

 > An interactive data analytics dashboard analyzing **13,051 Spotify tracks** to uncover what makes a song go viral — built with Python, Streamlit, and Plotly.
+Features a live data pipeline with multi-source fallback.

 🔗 **[Live Demo](https://music-dashboard-cucsdatj.streamlit.app/)** &nbsp;|&nbsp; ⭐ Star this repo if you find it useful!